ranfdev/shortwave/README.md

 - Which database does Shortwave use?

 [radio-browser.info](http://www.radio-browser.info/gui/#/).
 It's a community database.
 Everybody can add/edit information.

+- Where I can find the old Gradio source code?

+The old Gradio Vala source code is still available in the [gradio-old](https://gitlab.gnome.org/World/Shortwave/tree/gradio-old) branch.

 ## Building
 Shortwave can be built and run with [Gnome Builder](https://wiki.gnome.org/Apps/Builder) >= 3.28.